asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

-_(As an aside, if you're looking for a great, small solar installer that won't roll their eyes at you when you ask to hook up the inveter's Ethernet connection to access its modbus interface so you can produce graphs like those shown above, check out [Buglet Solar](https://bugletsolar.com/) who did all of our work.)_
+_(As an aside, if you're looking for a great, small solar installer that won't roll their eyes at you when you ask to hook up the inverter's Ethernet connection to access its modbus interface so you can produce graphs like those shown above, check out [Buglet Solar](https://bugletsolar.com/) who did all of our work.)_